adraismawur/git-workshop/examples/contribute/README.md

 $ git reset --hard origin/main
 ```

-I will not give you too many commands here.
+I will not give you too many commands below.
+This is just a short fun exercise to show you how the GitHub way of working goes.

 If you need help with anything, ask me during the workshop, but you probably know how to do these things:

 1. Create a new branch called hotfix/annoying-dog